 CT Chairman reminded the delegates to

-• Register to meetings they attend
+• Register to meetings they attend;

-• Pick up their badge
+• Pick up their badge;

-• Sign the attendance sheet
+• Sign the attendance sheet.

 MCC or chairman will not do this for you and the attendance list cannot be changed after the meeting is closed

 The meeting was chaired by Mr. Atle Monrad, (Chairman, Ericsson).
-Additional support was provided by Mr Adrian Neal (Vice Chairman, Vodafone), Mr Katsutoshi Nishida (Vice Chairman, NTT Docomo Inc),) and Mr. Kimmo Kymäläinen (CT Secretary, MCC).
+Additional support was provided by: Mr Adrian Neal (Vice Chairman, Vodafone), Mr Katsutoshi Nishida (Vice Chairman, NTT Docomo Inc), Mr Martin Dolly Vice Chairman, AT&T) and Mr. Kimmo Kymäläinen (CT Secretary, MCC).

 1.1 Welcome speech